 Relaxation | Yoga Nidra

-Gradually, a comforting, heavy sensation and sense of calm develops.
+We can practice Yoga Nidra whilst sitting or lying down and being systematically guided to release each part of our body.
+Gradually, a comforting heaviness and sense of calm develops.
 This is the first stage of relaxation.

 Mindfulness | Compassion

-Compassion meditation offers profound ways of soothing body, mind and emotions, whilst developing a sense of safety, love and connection.
+Compassion meditation helps sooth our body, mind and emotions, whilst developing a sense of safety, love and connection.